Pakistan Won 65 War With National Unity, Heroic Battlefield Performances: Brig. Mahmood - UrduPoint

 Pakistan Won 65 War With National Unity, Heroic Battlefield Performances: Brig.
 Mahmood

-Senior defence analyst and former Secretary Security Fata, Brigadier (Retd), Mahmood Shah said here Tuesday that Pakistan has won the 1965 War due to national unity and heroic battlefield performance of the armed forces of the country
+Senior defence analyst and former Secretary Security Fata, Brigadier (Retd), Mahmood Shah said here Tuesday that Pakistan won the 1965 War against India due to national unity and heroic battlefield performance of the armed forces

-PESHAWAR, (UrduPoint / Pakistan Point News - 1st Sep, 2020 ):Senior defence analyst and former Secretary Security Fata, Brigadier (Retd), Mahmood Shah said here Tuesday that Pakistan has won the 1965 War due to national unity and heroic battlefield performance of the armed forces of the country.
+PESHAWAR, (UrduPoint / Pakistan Point News - 1st Sep, 2020 ):Senior defence analyst and former Secretary Security Fata, Brigadier (Retd), Mahmood Shah said here Tuesday that Pakistan won the 1965 War against India due to national unity and heroic battlefield performance of the armed forces.

-He said 6th September reminds us of the matchless sacrifices rendered by our armed forces and unprecedented unity demonstrated by the nation that repulsed the enemy attack and safeguarded the territorial integrity and sovereignty of the homeland.
+He said the day reminds us of the matchless sacrifices rendered by our armed forces and unprecedented unity demonstrated by the nation that repulsed the enemy attack and safeguarded the territorial integrity and sovereignty of the homeland.

 He said India's attack was a complete violation of UN charter, all international laws, conventions and bilateral peace agreements.

-The eyewitness brigadier recalled that the enemy had launched attacks on West Pakistan on a wide front, from Sialkot, Lahore to Kasur aimed at to disperse Pakistani forces to achieve its nefarious objectives.
-But India has completely failed to achieve its aims.
+Brigadier Mahmood Shah recalled that the enemy had launched attacks on West Pakistan on a wide front, from Sialkot, Lahore to Kasur aimed at to disperse Pakistani forces to achieve its nefarious objectives.
+But India completely failed in its aims.

-He said although we were outnumbered by the Indian forces that comprises armored, artillery and infantry divisions backed by IAF, yet Pakistani forces have successfully repulsed all attacks of the India ground forces with unprecedented chivalry and indomitable courage.
+He said although we were outnumbered by the Indian forces that comprises armored, artillery and infantry divisions backed by Indian Air Force, yet Pakistani forces had successfully repulsed all attacks of the Indian ground forces with unprecedented chivalry and indomitable courage.

-He said the confident promise, which an Indian general made to his officers that he would meet them at Lahore Gymkhana Club, has not been thwarted by Pakistan armed forces.
+He said the promise, which an Indian general made to his officers that he would meet them at Lahore Gymkhana Club, had been thwarted by Pakistan armed forces.

-Major Raja Aziz Bhatti Shaheed (Nishan-i-Haider) had fought like a lion and successfully defended the strategic BRB canal near Lahore for five days before he embraced shahadat after hit by an enemy tank shell on 10th September 1965.
+He said Major Raja Aziz Bhatti Shaheed (Nishan-i-Haider) fought bravely and defended the strategic BRB canal near Lahore for five days before he embraced shahadat when he was hit by a shell of the enemy tank on 10th September 1965.

-Brig Mahmood Shah said officers and Jawans of Pakistan Army, Pakistan Nevy, Pakistan Air Force besides our artillery had fought bravely and broken the back of enemy in 1965 War.
+Brig Mahmood Shah said officers and Jawans of Pakistan Army, Pakistan Navy, Pakistan Air Force besides our artillery fought bravely and defeated the enemy in the 1965 War.

-He recalled that most of enemy officers of 1965 war had served with Pakistani commanders during the second World War II before partition and we knew about their so called fighting abilities and wars skills that helped our forces to foil their evil designs in 65 War.
+He recalled that most of the Indian officers of 1965 war had served with Pakistani commanders during the second World War before partition and we knew about their so called fighting abilities and wars skills that helped our forces to foil their evil designs in the 1965 War.

-During 65 War, Pakistan had occupied about 1,617 square miles of Indian territory and we were in strong position to occupy Dehli if war continued for few more days as moral of enemy troops were completely shattered after repeated defeats on all fronts, he recalled.
+During the War, Pakistan had occupied about 1,617 square miles of Indian territory and we were in strong position to occupy Dehli as well if the war had continued for few more days as morale of the enemy troops were completely shattered after repeated defeats on all fronts, he recalled.

-He said the shooting down of two Indian warplanes inside LOC one fell in Azad Kashmir and other in Indian Illegally Occupied Jummu and Kashmir besides capturing of an Indian Pilot on February 27, 2019 has proved the high-level of preparedness, professionalism and strength of PAF.
-He said the unity exhibited by the nation after Indian air strike on Balakot in February last year was the same like that of the 65 War.
+He said on February 27, 2019, Pakistan Air Force (PAF) fighting jets shot down two Indian warplanes inside the Line of Control, one crashed in Azad Kashmir while the other in Indian Illegally Occupied Jummu and Kashmir besides, capturing the Indian pilot, which proved the high-level of preparedness, professionalism and strength of PAF.

-He said the February 27, 2019 successful action of PAF has clearly testified that Pakistan armed forces were fully capable to give a befitting response to India, in case of any misadventure by it in the future.
+He said the February 27 successful action of PAF had clearly testified that Pakistan armed forces were fully capable to give a befitting response to India, in case of any misadventure by it in the future.